dmfbsh/dmfbsh.github.io/_notes/Shropshire - Places To Visit.md

-## Linley Hill
+## Church Preen - St John the Baptist

-## Lilleshall - Abbey
+Has an ancient yew tree.

-## White Ladies Priory
+Ancient yew trees are at least 500 years old.

-## All Saints, Claverley
+## Claverley - All Saints

 Has an ancient yew tree thought to be around 2,500 years old  - one of the oldest and largest yew trees in Shropshire.

 The hollow trunk has a circumference of more than 29ft.

-## Church Preen
+As visit villiage to see cross.

-Has an ancient yew tree.
+## Longnor Church - St Mary

-Ancient yew trees are at least 500 years old.
+Also, photo ford with B&W building in backround?

-## All Saints, Norbury
+## Norbury - All Saints

 Has an ancient yew tree estimated to be 2,700 years old with a girth of 33ft.

 Also look out for the monster’s face in the tree trunk!

-## Holy Trinity, Uppington
+## Uppington - Holy Trinity

 Has an ancient yew tree with a girth of around 29ft.